-The 4S and GTS are more different than before and it is up to a personal taste to drive a 3-litre turbo car or a 4.8-litre normally aspirated one.
-Porsche has positioned the GTS as a sportier version of the S/4S, despite it being heavier and having the V8 engine that belongs to a cruiser while the S/4S has smaller turbo-engine that suits the sportier drivers.
+The 4S and GTS were more different than before and it is up to a personal taste to drive a 3-litre turbo car or a 4.8-litre normally aspirated one.
+Porsche positioned the GTS as a sportier version of the S/4S, despite it being heavier and having the V8 engine that belongs to a cruiser while the S/4S has a smaller turbo-engine that suits the sportier drivers.

-The Turbo S is equipped in standard with everything Porsche has to offer and is therefore heavier than the Panamera Turbo in standard configuration.
-In order to not to loose in performance, the new turbochargers were fitted to give 37 kW more power.
+The Turbo S was equipped in standard with everything Porsche had on offer and therefore it was heavier than the Panamera Turbo in standard configuration.
+In order to not loose in performance, new turbochargers were fitted to give extra power.
 The injection pressure was increased from 120 bar to 140 bar, pistons were made from a new aluminium alloy and the piston rings were specially coated.
 Compared to the standard Turbo, torque was increased from 700 to 750 Nm and to 800 Nm under overboost.
-The overboost function is activated in "Sport" and "Sport Plus" mode as well as during kickdown in "Normal" mode.
-The Turbo S comes in standard with PDCC Porsche Dynamic Chassis Control (active roll stabilisation system), PTV+ Porsche Torque Vectoring Plus (torque split system for rear wheels for better turn-in during fast cornering), PCCB Porsche Ceramic Composite Brakes, Sport Chrono package (includes Launch Control and overboost function), speed-sensitive Power Steering Plus.
-20"wheels, thermal and noise-insulated black-tinted windows, interior lighting package, large rear centre console etc..
-The unique four-way rear spoiler was painted in the body colour.
-Palladium metallic colour is available solely for the Turbo S.
+The overboost function was activated in "Sport" and "Sport Plus" mode as well as during kickdown in "Normal" mode.
+The Turbo S came in standard with PDCC Porsche Dynamic Chassis Control (active roll stabilisation system), PTV+ Porsche Torque Vectoring Plus (torque split system for rear wheels for better turn-in during fast cornering), PCCB Porsche Ceramic Composite Brakes, Sport Chrono package including Launch Control and overboost function, speed-sensitive Power Steering Plus, 20" wheels, thermal and noise-insulated tinted windows, interior lighting package, large rear centre console etc. The unique four-way rear spoiler was painted in the body colour.
+The Turbo S was optionally uniquely available in Palladium metallic.

-Interesting addition to the model line are the long wheelbase (LWB) cars that the factory calls "Executive"-models.
-There is a rear-wheel drive Panamera S LWB model made for China, which is not available for other markets.
-For other markets, long wheelbase is available only together with 4WD.
-The LWB models are bigger and heavier and they don't represent anything Ferry Porsche had in his mind.
+Interesting addition to the model line were the long wheelbase (LWB) cars that the factory called "Executive".
+It is rather hard to see Porsche's DNA in a stretch limo, though.
+The rear-wheel drive Panamera S LWB made for China was not available in Europe or the USA.
+On most of the markets, the long wheelbase was available only together with the 4-wheel-drive system.

 Porsche Panamera Turbo S Executive Exclusive Series

-No joke, this is the full name of the long wheelbase special model created by Porsche Exclusive.
-In addition to standard colours, the Exclusive Series is available in speclal two-colour version: black with fading brown metallic on the sides.
-The leather is specially punched for this edition and the new entertainment system is introduced.
-The price is 5 times the price of the Porsche Boxster or 3 times the price of the base Panamera.
+No joke, the full name of the long wheelbase special model created by Porsche Exclusive was 45 letters long, 51 characters with spaces.
+In addition to standard colours, the Exclusive Series was available in special two-colour version: black with fading brown metallic on the sides.
+The seat material had a special pattern punched in it.
+The price was 5 times the price of the Porsche Boxster or 3 times the price of the base Panamera.
 Production: 100 cars.

 Between April 2009 and August 2016, 164.503 Panamera 970 (970.1 + 970.2) were produced.